Term vs Whole Life Insurance: How are They Different? (2023)

 How to choose between whole and term life insurance?

 When deciding between term or whole life insurance it is important to consider where you are in life and why you are in the market for life insurance.
-This is because the type of life insurance policy that will be most suitable to you is often linked to your specific needs.
+This is because the type of life insurance policy which is most suitable to you is often linked to your specific needs.

 For example, if your sole focus is to ensure that your mortgage is covered if you pass away unexpectedly then you don’t need to spend the money on a whole life policy.
-On the flip side, a whole life policy may be more suitable if you want to leave a legacy for your children and grandchildren.
+A whole life insurance policy may be more suitable if you want to leave a legacy for your children and grandchildren.

 Aspects in your personal life that influence which life insurance policy you should buy include: